 "Majority implies a constant, of expression or content, serving as a standard measure by which to evaluate it.
 Let us suppose that the constant or standard is the average adult-white-heterosexual-European-male-speaking a standard language.
 It is obvious that “man” holds the majority even if he is less numerous than mosquitos, children, women, blacks, peasants, homosexuals, etc. That is because he appears twice, once in the constant and again in the variable from which the constant is extracted.”

 Since we are speaking of comic books, it is worth noting that superhero comics themselves illustrate this majority, not just in the proliferation of various prefixes appearing before the world "man"," bat, super, iron, spider, etc., man is the constant, the norm, but in the fact that white and male is the unstated norm from which the first "black," "Asian," or gay superhero takes their meaning.
-Marvel comics in particulr does not bother to create new characters and superpowers it is enough to add "-woman" or "she" to Spider or the Hulk to create a new character.
+Marvel comics in particular does not bother to create new characters and superpowers it is enough to add "-woman" or "she" to Spider or the Hulk to create a new character.
 The deviations appear meaningful because the norm is assumed.
+One could say there is both a majoritarian and minoratian element to comics, they are minor in terms of their themes, variations on how to manage a damaged identity, but their characters are still majoritarian, still working from the unstated standard of male, white, straight, etc.,

 This reliance on the major in the minor begins to illustrate the limits of the social justice dimension I alluded to above, I think that becoming a comics nerd is itself a kind of becoming-minor.
 To quote Deleuze and Guattari again,